absognety/Interview-Process-Coding-Questions/SymphonyAI/README.md

 ### Second Round:
 + Random forest vs XGBoost
-+ Questions on decision tree internals.
++ Questions on decision tree internals and how does it work end-end?
 + Model evaluation and selection techniques and questions on that involving confusion matrix etc.
 + Model overfitting and Underfitting - How do you know?
 + Questions on NLP project that you did.